mulasik/wta/README.md

 The input file processed by the tool is an idfx file in XML format.

 The tool uses two main modes to capture text versions from idfx files:
-* the Pause Capturing Mode (PCM), which relies on a preset pause duration in the writing process to yield versions,
+* the Pause Capturing Mode (PCM), which relies on a preset pause duration in the text production to yield versions,
 * and the Edit Capturing Mode (ECM), which uses a change production mode to determine versions.
 A  change  in  production  mode  is  defined  as switching between one of the modes (a) writing at the edge of the text, (b) deleting something, (c) inserting something.

 ## Tool Outputs